As Prepared for Delivery on March 21, 2022

 - Encouraging greater financial literacy and financial capability to help empower Americans to weather the challenges they will meet in life by making better decisions about their money and their credit.

 On the first of these goals, reducing the unbanked proportion of our population, we can point to real progress.
-In February, the Federal Deposit Insurance Corporation (FDIC) published updated results from its survey of household finances (opens new window) and these results serve as our most authoritative measure of the unbanked.
+In February, the Federal Deposit Insurance Corporation (FDIC) published updated results from its survey of household finances (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and these results serve as our most authoritative measure of the unbanked.
 I was pleased to see we’ve made steady progress at getting more Americans into the traditional financial system.
 The most recent FDIC survey results show that just 5.4 percent of American households lacked access to a checking or savings account at a bank or credit union as of 2019.
 It’s the lowest proportion of unbanked households since the FDIC began tracking these numbers in 2009.

 We should bear in mind that’s based on survey results from 2019.
 So, there may have been some slippage in the last two years as more American households confronted serious financial stress with job losses and higher expenses in the wake of the COVID-19 pandemic.
 Still, the fundamental trend-line is reassuring.
 This is an important goal because more American households with banking and credit union accounts mean more Americans with a tie to the financial mainstream.
 It means access to affordable credit, federally insured accounts, a chance to build wealth, all of which are essential to financial inclusion.